Visiting During Business Hours

 The past is the past and the future will make its mind up.
 Live for the moment.Alexandra Wilson (OC 2016)

-...Our students leave us as a confident young adults, resilient and better prepared for life in today's world.Christine Leighton, Rector
+...Our students leave us as confident young adults, resilient and better prepared for life in today's world.Christine Leighton, Rector

 We are incredibly proud of our thriving co-educational community at St Andrew’s College, where boys and girls explore, learn, create and grow together.
 From Pre-school to Year 13 they enjoy the ideal preparation for life beyond the school gates.